gjosemalave/tools/README.md

 # tools
-ISSUE: Regsvr32 Hack Bypasses Windows AppLocker Protection
+ISSUE: Regsvr32 Hack Bypasses Windows AppLocker Protection (Regsvr32 can execute VBScript and JScript files via a URL to a remote host)

-This tool creates an outbound firewall rule that blockes the regsvr32.exe from calling out a Url that can be used to execute an external script.
+This tool creates an outbound firewall rule that blocks the regsvr32.exe from opening a file via a URL that can be used to execute an external script.

 Hopefully Microsoft patches this but in the mean time here is a tool that will help.